 This unique festival dates back more than 300 years to the Edo period when one side set up a banner to celebrate the completion of a construction project.
 The banner broke free and damaged crops as it landed on the other side, and in their anger, the locals reciprocated, and a tradition emerged.
 Free and paid seating is available, which costs around 600 yen.

 - WHERE & WHEN: Nakanokuchigawa River Bank, Shirone and Nishi-Shirone, Minami, Niigata City.
-June 5-6 from 1 PM.
+1 PM to 6 PM, June 5 to 9, 2025.

 - MORE INFORMATION: Shironekankou.jp